rmarasigan/bus-ticketing/docs/api_usage/bus.md

 ```

 ### Get Bus Information
 When retrieving the bus information, the `id` and `name` query parameters must be present in the URL.
 These parameters identify which bus information should be returned.
-It will return a representation of a specific bus information.
+It will return a representation of specific bus information.

 **Method**: `GET`